ItsEthanH/UniFood/README.md

 ### Dashboard

 <a name="features-dashboard" />
-An overview of the users meals, providing information on upcoming meals and nutritional information (coming soon).
+An overview of the users meals, providing information on upcoming meals and nutritional information.
 Carousel provided by Gliderjs.
+Note the placeholder name and images are temporary while we are undergoing work on the meal plan features.

 ![Dashboard page](./github/dashboard.png)

 ### Search Results

 <a name="features-search" />
 Results from the spoonacular API are provided, allowing the user to view the recipe, favourite it or add it to their meal plan or shopping list.
+A sidebar allows dragging and dropping of recipes to quickly select recipes to go into the meal plan and shopping list.

 ![Search results](./github/search.png)